nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her NUSNET ID.
 </div>

-The following activity diagrams summarises what happens when a user executes the `addgroup` command to add a new group.
+The following activity diagrams summarizes what happens when a user executes the `addgroup` command to add a new group.
 In the case where the group is not added, an error message will be displayed with the reason.

 ![AddGroupActivityDiagram](images/AddGroupActivityDiagram.png)
 ![AddStudentToGroupActivityDiagram](images/AddStudentsToGroupActivityDiagram.png)

-The following sequence diagram summarises what happens when the user inputs an `addgroup` command together with a student to be added.
+The following sequence diagram summarizes what happens when the user inputs an `addgroup` command together with a student to be added.

 ![AddGroupSequenceDiagram](images/AddGroupSequenceDiagram.png)
 ![AddGroupToModelSequenceDiagram](images/AddGroupToModelSequenceDiagram.png)